QueryAgent: A Reliable and Efficient Reasoning Framework with Environmental Feedback-based Self-Correction: Method

 \subsection{ERASER}

-In this section, we propose an environmental feedback based self-correction method~(\eraser).
+In this section, we propose an \textbf{E}nvi\textbf{R}onmental feedb\textbf{A}ck-based \textbf{SE}lf-co\textbf{R}rection method called \eraser.
 The key ideas underlying \eraser~are to let the environment ``speak out'' and distinguish different types of errors.
 We require the system to provide feedback on its current status and any encountered errors.
 Based on this feedback, we attempt to identify what types of errors arise and then provide targeted and valuable guidance.

 The feedback mainly originates from three environments: Knowledge Base, Python Interpreter, and Reasoning Memory.
 For example, KB can provide feedback such as: whether the executed result is empty, whether the reasoning process ends with a blank node (CVT) or multiple variables, error messages from the query engine, and so on.
 The Python interpreter can provide error messages of various invalid function calls (\textit{e.g.,} not enough values to unpack).
 For reasoning memory, we can access information including but not limited to: what steps have been taken, what variables have been created, and the executed results of the previous steps.